Genez-io/genezio/README.md

 ## Known issues

-- Genezio currently supports only JavaScript.
-We will offer support for TypeScript, Swift, Kotlin and many others.
+- Genezio currently supports JavaScript and TypeScript in beta.
+We will offer full support for TypeScript, Swift, Kotlin and many others.
 - The execution time of the functions cannot exceed 10 seconds.
 This limitation will go away soon.

 ## How does Genezio work?